 The most common cause of electrical buzzing sounds is a phenomenon called electromagnetic interference (EMI).
 EMI occurs when the electromagnetic field of one device interferes with the operation of another device.
 This can happen when two devices are in close proximity or when one device emits a strong electromagnetic field.

 EMI can also be caused by faulty wiring or grounding, which can create an imbalance in the electrical signal and result in a buzzing sound.
-Another cause of EMI is radio frequency interference (RFI), where radio signals interfere with the normal operation of electronic devices.
+Another cause of EMI is radio frequency interference (RFI), where radio signals interfere with the normal operation of electronic devices, potentially leading to electrical issues.
 These signals can come from nearby radio towers, cell phones or other wireless devices.

 Effects on Daily Life

-While electrical buzzing sounds may seem harmless, they can actually have a significant impact on our daily lives.
-For one, these sounds can be highly annoying and distracting, especially when trying to concentrate or sleep.
-They can also cause headaches and fatigue, leading to a decrease in productivity and overall well-being.
+While electrical buzzing sounds may seem harmless, they can actually have a significant impact on our daily lives, especially if linked to a faulty light switch.
+For one, these sounds can be highly annoying and distracting, especially when trying to concentrate or sleep, and you may still hear them even with a dimmer switch.
+They can also cause headaches and fatigue, leading to a decrease in productivity and overall well-being due to the constant hum sound.

 Moreover, EMI can also affect the functioning of electronic devices.
 Constant exposure to these sounds can cause interference with signals and disrupt the normal operation of devices.
-In some cases, this can even lead to malfunctions or permanent damage.
+In some cases, this can even lead to malfunctions or permanent damage to the circuit.

 Tips for Reducing EMF Exposure